All blog posts

 If I understand correctly, these are materials produced from natural sources, but not so much disappear into a natural origin.
 There are a lot of calls in the industry, from corporations to non-profit to us.
 How do you best address that as a consumer?

-I get so many questions about that because consumers often don't remember.
-It's the same strategy than I give to you, the industry.
+I get so many questions about this because consumers often don't know what to do anymore.
+It's the same strategy I'm giving you, the industry.
 First, try to avoid packaging.
-Go packaging-free shopping, zero-waste.
-Then go for reuse, self-reuse or reusable packaging with collection scenario.
-And then go for packaging that belongs in the PMD.
-It's a fact that not all plastic packaging that ends up in there is recycled, but that's really too far for consumers to delve into.
-For example, the black trays are not recycled because that causes problems in sorting or pre-packaging of hesp or cheese, which are multilayers that we as consumers cannot see which ensures that the plastic is also not recyclable.
+Go packaging-free, zero-waste.
+Then opt for reuse, reuse yourself, or reusable packaging with collection.
+And then go for packaging that belongs in the PMD (PMD).
+It's a fact that not all plastic packaging that ends up there is recycled, but that's really too much for consumers to consider.
+For example, the black trays aren't recycled because they cause problems with sorting or pre-packaging ham or cheese; those are multi-layered, which we as consumers can't see, which means the plastic isn't recyclable either.

 Don't be guided by perception.
-For example, there are packages made of paper such as those of the meat products at Colruyt.
-Obviously paper coated with plastic and a plastic layer is welded over it.
-Then they ask the consumer to tear off the paper layer and throw the rest in the PMD.
-These are solutions that, as far as I'm concerned, do no good.
-Creating that perception because of course the question is - who does it?
+For example, there are paper packages like those for the deli meats at Colruyt.
+Naturally, paper is coated with plastic, with a plastic layer welded on top.
+Then the consumer is asked to tear off the paper layer and throw the rest in the PMD (plastic recycling) container.
+These are solutions that, in my opinion, don't make any difference.
+They create that perception, because the question is, of course, who's doing it?

 Basically a matter of shifting responsibility to the consumer?